 An hour before sunrise you could have 30-second exposures no problem.
 But as the sun gets closer to rising, the brightness increases and that time starts dropping quite quickly.
 I make sure my ISO is at the absolute minimum.
 Some cameras can go lower with the ISO than advertised.
 If yours can, try it and see if it is worth doing.

 Your main control will be the F-stop number, called the aperture.
 Two of the photos above were shot at F22 because it was the only way to get the 1.3 seconds I needed for the look of the wave I wanted.
 Should you always shoot at those high F-stop numbers?
 No, it’s a compromise that needs talking about.

 Every lens has a sweet-spot where at a certain F-stop range it is at its optimum sharpness.
 This is usually around F5 to F8.
 I think on my kit-lens it was F8 but on the lenses I use now, it’s around F5.6 to F6.3.
 DXO Mark is a brilliant website to check out for lens specs and sharpness tests.

-Sometimes the light earlier was nicest (I could then shoot the 1.3 seconds at say, F4 or F6.3).
+Sometimes the light earlier was nicest (I could then shoot the 1.3 seconds I wanted at say, F4 or F6.3).
 As the sky got brighter I would keep raising the aperture until I could raise it no further.
 In some cases I got the shot at F6.3, other times, like above, the best shot ended up being when I clicked the shutter at F22.